zogudardi-source/zoguone-solutions-app/INSTRUCTIONS.md

 4. Make sure the repository is set to **Public**.
 5.  **Do not** check any boxes like "Add a README file".
 We want it to be completely empty.
 6. Click **"Create repository"**.
+7. On the new repository page, click the **"Code"** button and copy the **HTTPS** URL.
+It will look like `https://github.com/your-username/your-repo-name.git`.

-### Step 2.2: Upload Your Project Files (No Command Line!)
+### Step 2.2: Connect Your Editor to GitHub

-You will now be on the main page for your new, empty repository.

-1. Look for the link that says **"uploading an existing file"** and click it.
-2. This will open a page with a box that says "Drag files here to add them to your repository".
-3. Open your project folder on your computer.
-Select **ALL** the files and folders **EXCEPT** for `node_modules`.
-4.  **Drag and drop** all of these selected files and folders into the box in your browser.
+1. In this code editor, find the **Source Control** icon on the left-hand side (it looks like a branching fork).
+Click it.
+2. You should see a button that says **"Initialize Repository"**.
+Click it.
+The editor will now track all your project files.
+3. In the Source Control panel, look for a "..."
+(More Actions) menu.
+Click it, then go to **Remote > Add Remote**.
+4. A box will appear. **Paste the HTTPS URL** you copied from GitHub into this box and press Enter.
+5. Another box will ask for a remote name.
+Type `origin` and press Enter.

+### Step 2.3: Push Your Code to GitHub

-5. Wait for all the files to finish uploading.
-You will see a list of all the files.
+1. You will see a list of all your project files under "Changes".
-6. At the bottom of the page, in the "Commit changes" box, type a short message like `Initial commit`.
+2. Above the list, there is a "Message" box.
+Type a short message, like `Initial commit`.
-7. Click the green **"Commit changes"** button.
+3. Click the **"Commit"** button (it might be a checkmark icon).
+4. Now, click the **"Sync Changes"** or **"Push"** button to upload all your committed files to GitHub.
+You may be asked to log in to your GitHub account to authorize the editor.

+**Verification:** Go back to your GitHub repository page in your browser and refresh.
+You should see all your code, including the `src` folder, neatly organized.

 **Congratulations!
 Your code is now safely stored on GitHub.**